laniricky/mtaani-files/README.md

 The media files here are used in various parts of the site, including:

-* The homepage animation background
+* The homepage background
-* Project previews and galleries
+* Project previews and Characters
-* Contact and portfolio sections
+* Episodes and Character sections

 Each image file (e.g. `frame_00001.png`, `frame_00459.png`) represents a visual element that contributes to the site’s animation sequences and visual storytelling.